soruh/I-Telex-Teilnehmerserver/README.md

 ---
 # Introduction:

-The program consists of 3 processes:
+The program consists of 2 processes:
 ###### the web interface:

 which allows manual altering of the database over http
 ###### the binary server:
 which responds to binary (and ascii) requests
-###### the queuewatchdog:
-which checks if there have been any changes to the database and sends them to other servers.

 ---
 ## Setup